timmshinbone/avocado_catcollector/readme.md

 ---
 ## Deployment
-This project is fully deployed and accessible live at [https://avogatocollector.onrender.com/](https://avogatocollector.onrender.com/){:target="_blank"}, hosted on Render’s scalable platform.
+This project is fully deployed and accessible live at <a href="https://avogatocollector.onrender.com/"
+           target="_blank">https://avogatocollector.onrender.com/</a>, hosted on Render’s scalable platform.
 The app leverages a Neon SQL database for persistent storage, ensuring reliable data management for cat profiles, toys, and feeding records.

 - **Neon SQL Database**: Integrated as the backend database using PostgreSQL, Neon provides a serverless, cloud-native solution.
 The Django ORM connects seamlessly via the `DATABASES` setting in `settings.py`, abstracting connection pooling and scaling.
 This setup supports efficient queries like `Cat.objects.all()` while keeping deployment lightweight.